 • Christmas in Leicester Square: I stumbled on the Leicester Square Market years ago and have loved it ever since.
 Agenda?
 Listen to street performers, then take in all the traditional markets on offer.
 Click for more info.

-• Hampton Court Palace Festive Fayre: Hampton Court Palace is getting even more magical in December with the long-awaited Festive Fayre, a Christmas foodie haven (just be mindful, it’s only on from December 3rd-5th ).
+• Hampton Court Palace & Hampton Court Palace Festive Fayre: Hampton Court Palace is getting even more magical in December with the long-awaited Festive Fayre, a Christmas foodie haven (just be mindful, it’s only on from December 3rd-5th, but there’s tons more Christmas fun to get up to in the area for the whole season.
 Click for more info.

 • Borough Market: Okay, so I won’t pretend Borough Market is this ‘niche Christmas market in London no one’s heard of’, but sometimes you gotta stick with the classics.
 Visit this season to see it decked out for the holidays!
 Click for more info.